Travelling? How To Choose A Low FODMAP Airplane (Inflight) Meal

 In Flight Food Options

 Unfortunately the aviation community hasn’t recognised our low FODMAP medical diet yet… this means inflight food options tend to be limited.
 One good thing about inflight meals is that they tend to be small and well balanced.
-Their portion control is in our favour, as many high FODMAP foods, like broccoli, beetroot, butternut pumpkin, have a low FODMAP serving size.
+Their portion control is in our favour, as many high FODMAP foods, like sweet potato, beetroot, and butternut pumpkin, have a low FODMAP serving size.
 This means you can often enjoy a small serve without triggering symptoms.

 It’s also important to remember that airline caterers feed thousands of people every day and it normally isn’t possible for them to tailor your meal for you… so let’s have a look at what your options are: